A collection of historical articles, and reminiscences of Wigan

 Read More

-Tales From The Workhouse - The Bizarre Story of the Infant Funeral.
+Tales From The Workhouse - The Bizarre Tale of the Infant Funeral.

-Tales From The Workhouse - The Bizarre Story of the Infant Funeral.
+Tales From The Workhouse - The Bizarre Tale of the Infant Funeral.

 A short story from the 'Tales of the Workhouse' series.
 The Bizarre Story of the Workhouse Funeral.
 By Graham Taylor.